-In 2016 around 68% of traffic to websites came from mobile devices, up from 50% on the previous year
+In 2017 around 53% of traffic to websites came from mobile devices.

 As more and more internet users browse the web using mobile devices.
 Google has adapted to these trends to ensure mobile friendly websites are easier to find and therefore will rank higher than non compliant sites.

 Google plan to make it easier to find mobile friendly websites and have also introduced App Indexing to gather useful content from Apps.
 You can sign up for a free trial of the whole range of Google Apps here.